Mohmedvaid/usdc-transfer-analyzer/_DOCUMENTATION/api.md

 ### Get Wallet by Address

-Retrieves a wallet by its address.
+Locates and returns information about a wallet based on its blockchain address.

 - **URL:** `<baseURL>/api/wallet/address/:address`
 - **Method:** `GET`